eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.2 Users of Wallet Units

-Users of Wallet Units use the Wallet Unit to receive, store and present PID, QEAA, PuB-EAA, or EAA, including to prove their identity.
-Users can also create Qualified Electronic Signatures and Seals (QES).
+Users of Wallet Units use the Wallet Unit to receive, store, and present PID, QEAA, PuB-EAA, or non-qualified EAA to Relying Parties.
+Users can also create qualified electronic signatures and seals (QES) and create and present pseudonyms.

-[CIR 2024/2982] (among others) defines the 'wallet user' as 'a user who is in control of the wallet unit'.
+[CIR 2024/2982] (among others) defines 'wallet user' as 'a user who is in control of the wallet unit'.
 Being in control of the Wallet Unit implies being able to present a PID or attestation to a Relying Party.
 In most cases, the User (the person presenting a PID or attestation) is the subject of that PID or attestation.
-However, this may not always be the case.
-In particular, it has not yet been ruled out that a Wallet Unit may contain the PIDs of different persons or legal entities.
+However, this may not always be the case, as a Wallet Unit may possibly contain the PIDs of different persons or legal entities.
 An example is the case of a parent having their children's PIDs in their Wallet Unit.
 Another example is a natural person representing a legal person, who may hold a legal-person PID in their Wallet Unit next to their own natural-person PID.
-These topics will be further discussed with Member States in the future.
+However, the topics of representation and delegation will be further discussed with Member States in the future and no decisions have been made yet.

 Who can be a User of a Wallet Unit depends on national law.
 The use of a Wallet Unit by citizens is not mandatory under the [eIDAS 2.0] Regulation.
 However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the Regulation.